plone/training/configuring_customizing.rst

 * Click on your username
 * Click "Site Setup"

-We'll explain every page and mention some of the stuff you can do here.
+We'll explain every page and mention some of the actions you can perform here.

 1. Add-ons (later...)
 2. Calendar